kserve/community/docs/general-technical-review-cncf-incubating.md

     - **Extensibility**
       - Allow users to customize predictor, pre/post processing and explantation conforming to the custom runtime contract.
     - **Cloud and Platform Agnostic**
-      - Runs on any cloud provider or on-orem kubernetes cluster.
+      - Runs on any cloud provider or on-prem kubernetes cluster.
       - Avoids vendor lock-in while enabling hybrid or multi-cloud MLOps.

   * Outline or link to the project’s architecture requirements?
 Describe how they differ for Proof of Concept, Development, Test and Production environments, as applicable.